 Here are some of the striking features of the Hornbill festival which should not be missed.

 Spend time at the Morungs

 I had no idea about the world of Morungs at the festival ground.
-It was during our dinner at the camp site that we were advised to visit Morungs early morning before the performances.
+It was during our dinner at the campsite that we were advised to visit Morungs early morning before the performances.
 Following the instructions, we arrived at the Morungs on the very first day of the festival.
 It was a sight to behold.
-I felt as if I had entered a different world all together.
-Morungs are basically temporary settlements for the tribal communities where each community replicates their rustic lifestyle to give you glimpses of the same.
+I felt as if I had entered a different world altogether.
+Morungs are basically temporary settlements for the tribal communities where each community replicates its rustic lifestyle to give you glimpses of the same.

-The Morungs are spread out on three different levels on a hilly terrain where each tribal community has their traditional hut made of wood, bamboo and hay.
-They decorate the huts with dried vegetables, animal skulls, tribal hunting weapons, etc. Outside of the hut, there is open space having bamboo benches and stalls where one can buy handicrafts, traditional jewelry, attires, decorative items made of wood and bamboo, pickles, and other eatables.
+The Morungs are spread out on three different levels on a hilly terrain where each tribal community has its traditional hut made of wood, bamboo, and hay.
+They decorate the huts with dried vegetables, animal skulls, tribal hunting weapons, etc. Outside of the hut, there is an open space having bamboo benches and stalls where one can buy handicrafts, traditional jewelry, attires, decorative items made of wood and bamboo, pickles, and other eatables.

 What you must do at Morungs

 Strike a conversation

 You must strike up a conversation with the tribal community to know more about them.
 This is a rare opportunity where you get to see their daily life and their culture up close.
 The tribal people are generally very welcoming and love interacting with tourists.
 You can ask them anything about their lifestyle, cultural heritage, ritual, food habits, etc. I would suggest visiting the Morungs early morning before their performances so that you can see their practice sessions at their respective Morungs.